camunda/camunda-docs/docs/apis-clients/community-clients/quarkus.md

 Essentially, Quarkus provides a wrapper around the [Zeebe Java Client](/apis-clients/java-client/index.md), and is preconfigured with sensible defaults so you can get started with minimal configuration.
 Add a dependency, implement a worker, and add your credentials in your Quarkus project.

-The integration provides also Quarkus dev services to start everything what you need as docker containers for local development.
-[Zeebe-dev-monitor](https://github.com/lorislab/zeebe-dev-monitor)  UI is also included as a dev service.
+The integration also provides Quarkus developer services to start everything you need as Docker containers for local development.
+[Zeebe-dev-monitor](https://github.com/lorislab/zeebe-dev-monitor) UI is also included as a developer service.

 - [Documentation and source code](https://github.com/quarkiverse/quarkus-zeebe)
 - [Releases on Maven Central](https://search.maven.org/artifact/io.quarkiverse.zeebe/quarkus-zeebe)